A variety of transportation options make it easy to get around campus and the surrounding community.

 The campus’ forward-thinking bike-sharing program lets students, faculty, and staff borrow bikes (and helmets) for a day for free.

 The Zipcar car-sharing program lets you reserve and rent a car for as little as an hour to run errands or a few days for a weekend trip with friends.
-Zipcars are located on the Pullman campus for checkout by university students, faculty and staff.
+Zipcars are parked on the Pullman campus for checkout by university students, faculty and staff.
 You must be a licensed driver and at least 18 years old to rent a Zipcar.

 Home football game traffic and parking